techsoft3d/hc-caas-server-deployment/README.md

 Using the AMI or Docker image you get without any extra work:
 * A full scalable conversion and streaming backend for HOOPS Communicator you can access server-side via a node module or REST API.
 This includes token based access control and account management.
 It means that with a few lines of code you can convert CAD files and make them accessible for streaming within your web-application.
 * A User Management node module with Hub and Project support, including a full front-end reference application which you can use as a starting point for your own development.

+## How to use this Github Project?
+**There is no need to use to use this project directly unless you want to build your own AMI or Docker Image manually.
+Simply follow the instructions below to use the prebuild AMI's or Docker Images instead.**
+The GitHub Project is the template for the AMI/Docker Image which contains all the necessary files to build the AMI and Docker Image.
+If you are building the docker image from the provided dockerfile, make sure that updateHC.sh points to a valid HOOPS package.
+If you want to include the HOOPS demo into the docker image, also make sure to run the updateHCDemo.sh script to ensure that the demo project is in the right place.

 ## Prerequisites